119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Transportation access and fuel costs

-For instance, Toronto and Brampton have many recyclers and strong aluminum demand, and aluminum demand is high, so rates tend to be better.
+For instance, cities like Toronto and Brampton have many recyclers and strong aluminum demand, so rates tend to be better.
 In remote areas with fewer buyers, prices can be 20–30% lower for the same item.

 Also Read: Is It Worth Fixing Your Car After a Major Accident?